Voyage of the Brooklyn Saints: Government pressure

-Transplanting a population
+Planning the exodus

 In the years preceding the Mormon exodus, Joseph Smith and other church leaders made repeated attempts to engage local, state, and federal authorities in protecting them from mob attacks, in obtaining restitution for damaged or stolen property, and in supporting their Constitutional right to freedom of worship.
 Generally such assistance was not forthcoming.
 Instead, Smith was frequently charged with various forms of troublemaking or inciting unrest.
 Governor Thomas Ford and President Martin Van Buren stated that they were unable or unwilling to act in favor of the Latter-day Saints because of strong popular sentiment against the sect.
 Although national leaders were aware of the injustices done to the Latter-day Saint population, which numbered close to 200,000 at the time, other matters of economic recovery and sectionalism had their attention.
 After Smith's death, church members re-grouped and determined to re-settle outside the United States.
 The voyage of the ship Brooklyn was part of that re-settlement effort.

 Brigham Young announced on September 16, 1845, that the Latter-day Saints would abandon their headquarters city of Nauvoo, Illinois, when overland travel became possible in the spring as vegetation grew on the prairie to feed livestock.

+Expedition to Alta California

 At that time, the Great Basin was part of Alta California, a sparsely populated region, nominally under the jurisdiction of Mexico, but primarily occupied by indigenous people (Ute, Dine' (Navajo), Paiute, Goshute, and Shoshone).
 Young intended to move church members in stages and in separate wagon trains, with earlier groups establishing farms and temporary settlements along the way to feed and support the wagon companies to follow.
 The ship Brooklyn could carry heavy items the main migration would need in their new location, such as mill stones for grain, hundreds of farm implements, and a printing press.

 Joseph Smith had spoken about moving the church beyond the Rocky Mountains as early as 1842.
 Serious efforts to identify an optimal location were made between 1842 and 1845.
 Since constitutionally guaranteed protections under the law were not being enforced in the U.S., the intention was to transplant the main "gathering place" for Latter-day Saints outside the country.
 During the October 1845 general conference, the exodus was announced to church members at Nauvoo, Illinois.
 Mormons around the globe were urged to prepare for the move "to a far distant region of the west" where they would not encounter the hostility previously experienced.
 The following month a regional meeting was held in American Hall in New York on November 15, 1845.
 Orson Pratt, a member of the Council of the Twelve governing body, visited the eastern states to urge all church members to evacuate from the country.
 Those living in the Atlantic states were advised that it would be quicker, cheaper, and safer to sail to California around Cape Horn than to travel overland.